-In 2020, 9.5% of the population received benefits from social assistance in the broader sense.
+In 2021, 9.3% of the population received means-tested social benefits for poverty reduction (social assistance in the broader sense).

 All cantons grant financial social assistance, maintenance advances and supplementary benefits to OASI/IV.
 The other benefits are granted differently depending on the canton.

-Social assistance in the broader sense includes means-tested financial social benefits paid by the cantons to relieve poverty.
+Means-tested social benefits for poverty reduction are also called social assistance in the broader sense.
+They include means-tested financial social benefits paid by the cantons to relieve poverty.
 These benefits are surveyed and described in the inventory of social assistance in the broader sense.
 To be included in social assistance in the broader sense, benefits have to meet certain criteria and have to be:

 - Direct, i.e. supporting a person